You are here

 Tintoretto: The Artist of Venice at 500

 In celebration of the 500th anniversary of the birth of Jacopo Tintoretto, a major exhibition from Palazzo Ducale in Venice will travel to DC – its only other venue.
-As the first retrospective of the artist in North America, the exhibition will feature nearly 50 paintings and more than a dozen works on paper spanning the artist’s entire career.
+As the first retrospective of the artist in North America, the exhibition will present 50 paintings as well as more than a dozen works on paper spanning the artist’s entire career.
 His subjects range from regal portraits of Venetian aristocracy to religious and mythological narrative scenes.

 National Children’s Museum Opens Downtown

-Ronald Reagan Building and International Trade Center/March 2019
+Ronald Reagan Building and International Trade Center/May 2019, date TBD

 Washington Monument Reopens

 After a significant modernization, the popular monument reopens with a new visitor center, ticket booth and elevator.

 Representations of animals—real or imaginary, religious or secular—span the full breadth and splendor of Japanese art.
 The first exhibition devoted to the subject covers 16 centuries (from the sixth century to the present day) and a wide variety of media—sculpture, painting, lacquerwork, ceramics, metalwork, textile, and the woodblock print.
 A selection of some 315 works displayed across 18,000-feet includes seven that are designated as Important Cultural Property by the Japanese government.
 The artists represented range from Katsushika Hokusai and Utagawa Kuniyoshi, to Issey Miyake, Yayoi Kusama and Murakami Takashi.

 National Museum of Natural History/June 8, 2019

 After a five-year closure, the Smithsonian reopens its spectacular collection of dinosaurs with an emphasis on presentation and current scientific research.